 Mallory Newall: I love it, ending on a positive note.
 I’m going to hearken back to my comments on mental health.
 I feel the same about sustainability: I feel that we are in a time where people are just talking about it more.
 The dialogue is happening.

 Particularly when you look at younger generations, Gen Z, younger millennials, sustainability and climate change are certainly a focus for them.
-That gives me hope, that it’s becoming part of the consciousness and that younger folks are looking to carry that torch to hopefully save our world
+That gives me hope, that it’s becoming part of the consciousness and that younger folks are looking to carry that torch to hopefully save our world from catastrophe.

 André Dua: Chris, is there a book or article that you’ve recently read that you’ve found interesting in terms of this broader topic of creating a more sustainable and inclusive future?